Site icon Exercises For Injuries

-If something feels good and appears to be useful, we tend to crank it up in hopes that the more we do it, the more benefit we will get.
+If something feels good and appears to be useful.
+We tend to crank it up in hopes that the more we do it, the more benefit we will get.
 This applies to abdominal engagement as well.
-We might read about the benefits of the core engagement, then find it useful in our yoga practice and, the next thing we know, we keep pulling our stomachs everywhere we go in hopes of maximizing the benefit.
+We might read about the benefits of the core engagement, then find it useful in our yoga practice.
+The next thing we know, we keep pulling our stomachs everywhere we go in hopes of maximizing the benefit.

 Think of Your Stomach in Different Terms